pdee/pdee/doc/commands-python-mode.rst

 ----------------
 Go to the outermost method or class definition in current scope.

-Python value for `add-log-current-defun-function'.
+Python value for ‘add-log-current-defun-function’.
 This tells add-log.el how to find the current function/method/variable.
 Returns name of class or methods definition, if found, nil otherwise.

-See customizable variables `py-current-defun-show' and `py-current-defun-delay'.
+See customizable variables ‘py-current-defun-show’ and ‘py-current-defun-delay’.

 py-sort-imports
 ---------------